Joe Magliolo: Pro football

-Magliolo was first drafted by the Chicago Cardinals in the 17th round of the 1944 NFL draft, but he never signed with them and instead went off to war.
+Magliolo was first drafted by the Chicago Cardinals in the 17th round of the 1944 NFL draft.
+He never signed with them and instead went off to war.
 He was then drafted by the New York Yankees of the All-America Football Conference in the 15th round of the 1948 AAFC Draft and played one season for them that year.
 He played defensive back, recording one interception in 13 games.
 Magliolo spent much of the 1948 season on the sideline due to injuries, and, in July 1949, he informed the team that he was retiring from professional football to pursue a business career near Galveston, Texas.

 Later life

 Magliolo earned a chemical engineering degree from Texas in 1948 and a master's degree in 1949.
 In 1950, he went to work for Monsanto where he spent 27 years as a chemical engineer.
 In 1980, he purchased the Bay Area Racquet Club near the Johnson Space Center in Clear Lake, Texas and became an advocate for local tennis.